 The CCNS Family

-In the Red Room children are prepared with core foundational skills that they take with them as they progress through school.
+In the twos children are prepared with core foundational skills that they take with them as they progress through school.
 These foundational skills include core social, play and self-regulatory skills.
 For example, children learn to become confident in the context of separation from their primary caregiver(s), begin to play cooperatively and symbolically, learn how to resolve conflict in a prosocial manner, and form a sense of community and belongingness in their small group.

 The Red Room integrates routines that help children feel safe and secure as well as a sense of mastery over their environment.
 Some of the children will move onto the 3’s class fully toilet trained!
 Children are able to actively explore their classroom environment with a variety of materials including clay, paint, play dough, sand and water.

 Children use their imaginations as they take on pretend roles and further develop a sense of symbolic thought and mental representation.
 The classroom teachers function in accordance with the dynamics of the classroom, adjusting to individual and group needs.
 A creative and dynamic curriculum is used which is revised as children’s needs and interests change.
 Frequently the children self-select a particular focus, allow for an emergent curriculum which illustrates our respect for each child’s capacity to think, plan, act, work and play.
+The Handwriting Without Tears Program is also introduced in the the three's and continues through the fours.
+Each year of this fun and exciting program is designed to be age appropriate and gently helps children develop their fine motor skills as well as their alphabetic awareness.

-The 4’s classes, known as the Blue and Green Rooms, are warm, nurturing, and aesthetically pleasing classroom environments that promote learning through exploration.
+The 4’s classes, known as the Blue and Purple Rooms, are warm, nurturing, and aesthetically pleasing classroom environments that promote learning through exploration.
 We recognize that children’s play is the building block of learning, as it contains key questions and allows children a vehicle to explore the answers to their questions.
 The classrooms integrate a strong visual art component that provides a link to literature, literacy, math and science.

 Children take an active role in their learning and exploration of classroom materials and create their own literature which helps them to develop a deeper understandings of explored social and academic concepts.
 We believe in scaffolding children’s learning; that is, we come alongside them in order to support their learning and development.